ava-labs/awm-relayer/README.md

   `"vm": string`

-  - The VM type of the source subnet.
+  - The VM type of the source Subnet.

   `"rpc-endpoint": string`

-  - The RPC endpoint of the destination subnet's API node.
+  - The RPC endpoint of the destination Subnet's API node.

   `"account-private-key": string`

-  - The hex-encoded private key to use for signing transactions on the destination subnet.
+  - The hex-encoded private key to use for signing transactions on the destination Subnet.
 May be provided by the environment variable `ACCOUNT_PRIVATE_KEY`.
-Each `destination-subnet` may use a separate private key by appending the blockchain ID to the private key environment variable name, e.g. `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`
+Each `destination-subnet` may use a separate private key by appending the blockchain ID to the private key environment variable name, for example `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`

 ## Architecture